THEGOLDENPRO/cloudy_bot/README.md

 > ### ⚠️ Work in progress...

 ## *WHAT DA HELL!
 WHAT IS WRONG WITH YOU PYTHON DEVELOPERS?
-ANOTHER FUCKING DISCORD API WRAPPER!!!*
+ANOTHER FU#KING DISCORD API WRAPPER!!!*
-Yes, another fucking python discord API wrapper; but *let me 🍲cook this time...*
+Yes, another fu#king python discord API wrapper; but *let me 🍲cook this time...*

 - **Quick to script.** Cloudy is built for quick write-ups, before you know it you essentially have a functioning bot.
 - **The Design is Very Human!** Even a script kiddy would know what they're doing.